craftcms/docs/docs/commerce/5.x/development/orders.md

 </form>
 ```

-This [object template](/5.x/system/object-templates.md) is evaluated using the order object itself—in this example, we’re using the `number` attribute, which is guaranteed to be unique.
+This [object template](/5.x/system/object-templates.md) is evaluated using the completed order object itself—in this example, we’re using the `number` attribute, which is guaranteed to be unique.
 Commerce (nor Craft) doesn’t know how to handle a request to that URL, though, so it’s up to us to define a [route](#routing).

 ## Routing

-Routes are a native Craft feature, and can be configured via the control panel via <Journey path="Settings, Routes" />, or a [`config/routes.php` file](/5.x/system.routing.md#advanced-routing-with-url-rules).
+Routes are a native Craft feature, and can be configured in the control panel via <Journey path="Settings, Routes" />, or a [`config/routes.php` file](/5.x/system.routing.md#advanced-routing-with-url-rules).

 Commerce doesn’t automatically give orders front-end URLs (like entries or categories support), so it’s up to each project to define an access pattern that makes sense.